Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 ## C++ solution
-Since C++ support Object Oriented Programming (OOP) we can have a look at a typical solution.
+Since C++ supports Object Oriented Programming (OOP) we can have a look at a typical solution with it.

 First the interface of the abstract base class (pure virtual).
 ```c++
 // Base.h
 #ifndef BASE_H